Luukdegram/otp/README.md

 Currently only the generation of codes is supported.
 Verification has to be done by the implementation.

 **note:**
-This library's primary goal was to get more familair with the Zig lange.
+This library's primary goal was to get more familair with the Zig language.
+I wouldn't recommend using this for serious purposes.

 ## Example
 ```zig